Package 'Pv3Rs'

 compatible_rstrs(RG, gs_per_ts) # "LL" "IL" "LC" "IC"

-Compute the posterior distribution of recurrence states
+Compute posterior probabilities of P. vivax recurrent states

 Description